davidfaya/socialgaming-server/README.md

 Social Gaming App written in MERNG stack

-Back End:
+This repository contains the Back End:
 MongoDB
 Apollo (GraphQl server running on Express)

-Fron End:
-React
-Apollo Client

-- currently working on front-end user sign-up/sign-in and authentication